emschu/maven-package-repo-mirror/README.md

 # maven-repo-mirror

-Mirror packages of a remote Maven repository to your local repository (usually in `~/.m2/`) or to another remote maven repository.
+Mirror packages of a remote Maven repository to your local repository (usually in `~/.m2/`) or to another remote Maven repository.

-How it works: This tool executes native `mvn` commands using `maven-deploy-plugin:deploy-file` and `maven-deploy-plugin:deploy-file`.
+How it works:
+  - This tool executes native `mvn` commands using `maven-dependency-plugin:get` and `maven-deploy-plugin:deploy-file` in standalone mode - without using a project's `pom.xml`.

-Fine-grained configuration options in `config.yml` (+ documentation).
+  - Fine-grained configuration options in `config.yml` (+ documentation).
+  - Run multiple mirror scenarios at once

-Tested with GitLab Maven Repository and AWS CodeArtifact.
+Tested with GitLab Maven Repository and AWS CodeArtifact with Python 3.11+.

-Quality: Alpha
+Quality: `Alpha`

 ## Getting started